 Employers have an obligation to describe the extent of employee benefit coverage accurately.
-Employer liability can occur either in situations where the benefits summary booklet inaccurately describes the terms of the benefit policies from the insurance company, or, where an employer misrepresents the nature of benefits in an offer of employment or a contract of employment.
+Employer liability can occur both in situations where the benefits summary booklet inaccurately describes the terms of the benefit policies from the insurance company, and, where an employer misrepresents the nature of benefits in an offer of employment or a contract of employment.
 An employee has a claim for the benefit coverage stated in the contract regardless of the terms of the actual benefits policy.
 If the terms of the policy are not the same as those represented by the employer, the employer may face liability for the coverage described in the contract of employment

-The case of Deraps v Labourer’s Pension Fund of Central and Eastern Canada, OJ No. 3281 is an interesting example of this principle.
+The case of Deraps v Labourer’s Pension Fund of Central and Eastern Canada, OJ No. 3281 (Ont.
+C.A.) is an interesting example of this principle.
 The union maintained a pension fund for its members.
 Mrs. Deraps, the wife of a union member signed a waiver whereby she waived all rights to spousal pension benefits after her husband’s death.
 After her husband’s death, Mrs. Deraps sued the pension plan claiming that no one had explained the waiver to her and that she did not understand the consequences of signing it.
 The court found that the plan’s advisor owed a duty of care to Mrs. Deraps to provide her with “complete and clear information”.
 It awarded Mrs. Deraps damages equal to the amount of pension income she would have received had she not signed the waiver.